Copyright 2025-2026 Thousand Brains Project

 self.tangential_angle = projected_angle_from_vec(self.tangential_vec)

-logging.debug(f"Angular form {self.tangential_angle}; vector form:")
+logger.debug(f"Angular form {self.tangential_angle}; vector form:")

 [docs] def reset_pc_buffers(self):